GUDHI/gudhi-devel/src/python/doc/rips_complex_user.rst

 On this example, as edges (4,5), (4,6) and (5,6) are in the complex, simplex (4,5,6) is added with the filtration value set with :math:`max(filtration(4,5), filtration(4,6), filtration(5,6))`.
 And so on for simplex (0,1,2,3).

-If the `RipsComplex` interfaces are not detailed enough for your need, please refer to rips_persistence_step_by_step.cpp C++ example, where the graph construction over the Simplex_tree is more detailed.
+If the :doc:`RipsComplex <rips_complex_ref>` interfaces are not detailed enough for your need, please refer to rips_persistence_step_by_step.cpp C++ example, where the graph construction over the Simplex_tree is more detailed.

 A Rips complex can easily become huge, even if we limit the length of the edges and the dimension of the simplices.
-One easy trick, before building a Rips complex on a point cloud, is to call `sparsify_point_set` which removes points that are too close to each other.
+One easy trick, before building a Rips complex on a point cloud, is to call :func:`~gudhi.sparsify_point_set` which removes points that are too close to each other.
 This does not change its persistence diagram by more than the length used to define "too close".